node-red/node-red.github.io/docs/user-guide/runtime/configuration.md

 ### Editor Configuration

 adminAuth
 : enables user-level security in the editor and admin API.
-See [security](security) for more information.
+See [Securing Node-RED](securing-node-red) for more information.

 paletteCategories